 Bahrain Travel Information

 Electrical current in Bahrain is 230 volts, 50Hz.
 UK-style three-pin plugs are used.

 Arabic is the official language in Bahrain, although English is widely understood and is used by most businesses.

-No vaccinations are required for visitors who are coming from or have transited through an airport of a country where yellow fever occurs, and a hepatitis A vaccination is recommended.
+Proof of a yellow fever vaccination is required for visitors who are coming from or have transited through an airport of a country where yellow fever occurs, and a hepatitis A vaccination is recommended.
 Medical facilities are good in the main cities, but health insurance is recommended because visitors must pay for treatment.
 There are many well-stocked pharmacies in the country.
 Water is deemed clean and safe by the authorities, but visitors usually prefer to drink bottled water, which is widely available.

 Most restaurants and hotels in Bahrain add a service charge of 10 to 15 percent to their bills.
 However, you may leave a tip at your discretion.
 Taxi drivers expect a 10 percent tip and porters will be happy with about 100 fils per item of baggage.

 Although the crime rate in Bahrain is relatively low, visitors should be aware that along with other states in the Gulf region, the country is at risk of indiscriminate terrorist attacks by Al Qaeda on Western interests.
 Visitors are advised to be vigilant and avoid public demonstrations.
 Around 6,000 to 8,000 British nationals live in Bahrain, and thousands more visit each year.
 The vast majority of visits are trouble free.